affandyfandy/java-manuella/Week 05/Lecture 10/Assignment 01/README.md

 3. The application will be accessible at `http://localhost:8080`

 ### API List
-1. List all Employees
-   Endpoint: /api/employees
-   Method: GET
-   Description: Retrieves a list of all employees stored in the database.
-   Response: JSON array containing employee details including id, name, dateOfBirth, address, department, email, and phone.
+1. List all Employees GET (/api/employees): Retrieves a list of all employees stored in the database.
+Return JSON array containing employee details including id, name, dateOfBirth, address, department, email, and phone.
 ![img_1.png](img_1.png)
-2. Get Employee by ID
-   Endpoint: /api/employees/{id}
-   Method: GET
-   Description: Retrieves details of a specific employee based on the id path parameter.
-   Response: JSON object containing employee details for the specified id.
+2. Get Employee by ID GET (/api/employees/{id}): Retrieves details of a specific employee based on the id path parameter.
+Return JSON object containing employee details for the specified id.
 ![img_3.png](img_3.png)
 ![img_2.png](img_2.png)
-3. Add Employee
-   Endpoint: /api/employees
-   Method: POST
-   Description: Adds a new employee to the database.
-   Request Body: JSON object containing name, dateOfBirth, address, department, email, and phone of the new employee.
-   Response: JSON object confirming the addition of the new employee with assigned id.
+3. Add Employee POST (/api/employees): Adds a new employee to the database, response body containing JSON object containing name, dateOfBirth, address, department, email, and phone of the new employee.
+Return JSON object confirming the addition of the new employee with assigned id.
 ![img_4.png](img_4.png)
 ![img_10.png](img_10.png)
 ![img_11.png](img_11.png)
-4. Update Employee
-   Endpoint: /api/employees/{id}
-   Method: PUT
-   Description: Updates details of an existing employee identified by the id path parameter.
-   Request Body: JSON object containing updated name, dateOfBirth, address, department, email, and phone fields.
-   Response: JSON object confirming the successful update of employee details.
+4. Update Employee PUT (/api/employees/{id}): Updates details of an existing employee identified by the id path parameter, request body containing JSON object containing updated name, dateOfBirth, address, department, email, and phone fields.
+Return JSON object confirming the successful update of employee details.
 ![img_12.png](img_12.png)
 ![img_13.png](img_13.png)
-5. Delete Employee
-   Endpoint: /api/employees/{id}
-   Method: DELETE
-   Description: Deletes an employee from the database based on the id path parameter.
-   Response: JSON object confirming the deletion of the employee.
+5. Delete Employee DELETE (/api/employees/{id}): Deletes an employee from the database based on the id path parameter.
+Return JSON object confirming the deletion of the employee.
 ![img_7.png](img_7.png)
 ![img_6.png](img_6.png)
-6. Upload CSV File
-   Endpoint: /api/upload-csv
-   Method: POST
-   Description: Accepts a CSV file containing employee data, parses it, and saves the employees to the database.
-   Request Body: Form-data with file parameter containing the CSV file.
-   Response: JSON object indicating the success or failure of the file upload process.
+6. Upload CSV File POST (/api/upload-csv): Accepts a CSV file containing employee data, parses it, and saves the employees to the database, request Body containing Form-data with file parameter containing the CSV file.
+Return JSON object indicating the success or failure of the file upload process.
 ![img.png](img.png)
 ![img_8.png](img_8.png)